-The cheapest SR-22 insurance company is Geico because of their competitive rates and generous discounts.
+Geico is the cheapest car insurance company for drivers with an SR-22 because of their competitive rates ($512 per year) and generous discounts.
 In addition to consistently being one of the cheapest insurance companies across the board, Geico has great ratings from WalletHub editors and from customers.

 Geico also offers a wide range of coverage options, besides SR-22 insurance.
 This includes non-owner insurance, which is a great alternative for SR-22 drivers who do not own a vehicle.